eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 ![The Packs perspective]({{ site.baseurl }}/assets/images/2014/07/PacksPerspective.png)

-The structure of this window is generally in line with usual Eclipse guidelines:
+The structure of this window is generally in line with the usual Eclipse guidelines:

 - the middle part shows the available packages, and here various actions (install/remove/show outline) can be applied